• Skip to primary navigation

 claan tongue and groove boards prior to gluing

-Since this reclaimed flooring was very old, I used a small screwdriver to dig out the dirt from the tongue and groove sections.
+Since this reclaimed flooring was very old, I used a small screwdriver to remove the dirt from the tongue-and-groove sections.

 scrape dirt off tongue on flooring

-The small screwdriver easily removed all of the debris from the tongue ends of the reclaimed flooring.
-The tape measure serves no purpose here, I simply used it to prop up the piece so I could take a picture.
+The small screwdriver quickly removed all of the debris from the tongue ends of the reclaimed flooring.
+The tape measure serves no purpose here, I used it to prop up the piece so I could take a picture.

 Time to Glue JOY Christmas Letters Together